Causal Discovery from Heteroscedastic Stochastic Dynamical Systems under Imperfect Physical Models

+Moreover, \(\Sigma\) admits the integral representation as $\Sigma = \int_0^\infty e^{Bt} \left( \sum_{i=1}^p G_i \Sigma G_i^\top - M \right) e^{B^\top t}\,dt.$ \end{proposition} This proposition provides a deterministic sufficient condition on the drift matrix \(B\) and diffusion matrix \(A\) ensuring a Lyapunov-type second-moment bound for the linear theory branch.
+We use this condition only to derive the moment and covariance controls needed in the subsequent statistical analysis.
+In particular, it is weaker than requiring a stationary distribution and serves here as a tractable stability condition for the finite-horizon, nonstationary setting.

-\begin{proposition} Let the SDE satisfy the assumptions from \S\ref{SDE_gen} and $T<\infty$ (i.e. locally Lipschitz, linear growth condition, and the square-integrable initial condition).
+\begin{proposition} Let the SDE satisfy the Assumption~\ref{SDE_gen} and $T<\infty$ (i.e. locally Lipschitz, linear growth condition, and the square-integrable initial condition).
 Then, the SDE defined in Eq.\eqref{GSDE}, admits a unique strong solution with continuous sample paths.
-If Assumption.\ref{ass:stable} holds, there exist constants $\beta>0$ and $C>0$ such that $\mathbb E\|X_t\|^2 \le C e^{-\beta t}\|X_0\|^2$, for all $t\in[0,T]$ (see Definition 2.1 of \citet{Higham_Mao_Stuart_2003}).
-Then, for any $K>0$, we have $ \mathbb P(\|X_t\| > K) \le K^{-2}Ce^{-\beta t} \mathbb E\|X_0\|^2$. \end{proposition} \begin{remark} This proposition implies that, for any fixed $K>0$, the upper bound on $\mathbb P(\|X_t\|>K)$ decays exponentially in $t$; hence the deviation event $\{\|X_t\|>K\}$ becomes less likely as $t$ increases. \end{remark} With these well-posedness and Lyapunov stability conditions in place, we now turn to our main statistical guarantees.
-In particular, we establish finite-sample error bounds for stationary points of the empirical objective under the SDE-induced random design, and we characterize the resulting implications for causal graph recovery.

-Given the optimization problem in Eq.\eqref{Eq:A_learning}, one may ask whether it is possible to identify the true structure by solving Eq.\eqref{Eq:A_learning}.
-We consider it as parent selection problem, and use $\theta_i$ to represent the parent vector of node $i$ (i.e., the i-th row of $A$).
-For more details, see \S\ref{sec: SOP}.
-In high-dimensional statistics, a common structural condition used to ensure identifiability is sparsity.
-Let $V_{phy} \coloneqq \{x_1, x_2, \ldots, x_k\} \subseteq V$ denote the set of variables for which physics information is available.
-We then state the following assumption.
+If the conditions in Proposition~\ref{thm:gen_lyap_AB} hold, there exists $C > 0$ such that $\mathbb P\Big(\sup_{0\le s\le T}\|X_s\|\ge K\Big) \le \frac{C\cdot\mathbb E\|X_0\|^2}{K^2}.$ \end{proposition}